RGF-team/rgf/RGF/README.md

 cmake --build . --config Release
 ```

-If you are compiling on 64-bit machine, then add `Win64` to the end of generator's name: `Visual Studio 10 2010 Win64`.
+If you are compiling on 64-bit machine, then add `-A x64` to the end of command: `cmake ../ -G "Visual Studio 10 2010" -A x64`.

 We tested following versions of Visual Studio: